Friend, Foe, Or Both?

 The Wildlife Department at JP Pest Services is specially trained in safe, humane, legal, and most importantly, effective bat exclusion and prevention services.

-One of our Wildlife Service Professionals will start the process by providing you with a free property inspection and service estimate.
+One of our Wildlife Service Professionals will start the process by providing you with an on-site property inspection and service estimate.

 The best and most effective way to remove bats is by bat-proofing the structure to deny exclude and deny them re-entry.
 Other methods of removal such the use of chemicals or other deterrents are rarely effective long-term, potentially illegal, and dangerous to humans and pets.
 JP Pest Services provides the most effective and humane method of bat control by sealing off entry points and installing one-way doors which allow bats to leave but prevent their re-entry.